Computational-Plant-Science/Root_Image_Segmentation/README.md

 The loss function used during training is binary crossentropy.

 # Requirements
 keras, tensorflow, scikit-image, opencv-python and matplotlib

+# Note
+The original data has not been uploaded yet.
+It will be uploaded later.